AteetVatan/medai_ner/README.md

 1. **spaCy Model Not Found**: Run `python -m spacy download de_core_news_md`
 2. **Memory Errors**: Increase Docker memory limits or reduce batch size
 3. **Slow Performance**: Enable model warmup and use fewer workers
+4. **Docker Build Issues**: Ensure all dependencies are in requirements-prod.txt
+5. **Health Check Failures**: Verify the service is running on the correct port

 ### Getting Help
 - **Documentation**: Check this README and inline code comments